Shopify/ui-extensions/.github/ISSUE_TEMPLATE/feature-request.md

 You can either reference existing APIs & components, or functionality that might require new ones.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I’m always frustrated when [...]

 **Describe the changes you are looking for**
 A clear and concise description of what you want to happen.